-All of our GEAPs have included focused measures to increase the number of female academic staff at every level in the University.
-Ollscoil na Gaillimhe - University of Galway has completed four annual gender pay gap (GPG) reviews since 2018.
-It is the first Irish HEI to complete GPG reports systematically on an annual basis (Table 5 above).
+All of our Gender Equality Aaction Plans (GEAPs) have included focused measures to increase the number of female academic staff at every level in the University.
+Ollscoil na Gaillimhe - University of Galway has completed five annual gender pay gap (GPG) reviews since 2018.
+The University is the first Irish HEI to complete GPG reports systematically on an annual basis (Table 5 above).
 Our GPG reports have consistently found the lack of women in senior academic positions to be one of the major drivers of our GPG.
-In response, the Ollscoil na Gaillimhe - University of Galway has put concrete measures in place to address this gap including a promotions project to support promotion of women to Senior Lecturer and Personal Professor, careful monitoring of applicant pools and shortlists for all posts, and a new academic promotions scheme providing bi-annual opportunities to apply for promotions to Senior Lecturer (SL) and Professor grades, as was committed to in our 2017 Athena Swan Action Plan, which has resulted in a significant increase in applications from women.
-Promotions and recruitment campaigns since 2016 have improved the proportion of women at SL grade from 33% to 45% and at the Personal Professor grade from 16% to 33% (April 2022).
-Overall, women currently represent 27% of the full Professoriate.
+In response, Ollscoil na Gaillimhe - University of Galway has put concrete measures in place to address this gap including a promotions project to support promotion of women to Senior Lecturer and Personal Professor, careful monitoring of applicant pools and shortlists for all posts, and a new academic promotions scheme providing bi-annual opportunities to apply for promotions to Senior Lecturer (SL) and Professor grades, as was committed to in our 2017 Athena Swan Action Plan, which has resulted in a significant increase in applications from women.
+Promotions and recruitment campaigns since 2016 have improved the proportion of women at SL grade from 33% to 45% and at the Personal Professor grade from 16% to 33% (2023).
+Overall, women currently represent 29% of the full Professoriate.
 This is in line with our 2020/21 GEAP 2 targets for SL and the professoriate.
 The overall data for the promotions rounds to date demonstrates that this is impactful in enabling career progression for female academic staff.
-Since the implementation of the revised promotions process in 2019, there has been a 50% success rate for female applicants at Professoriate level and 70% success rate for female applicants at Senior Lecturer grade.
+Since the implementation of the revised promotions process in 2019, there has been a 50% success rate for female applicants at Professoriate level and 70% success rate for female applicants at Senior Lecturer grade, up to 2022.
 It is understood from the analysis of the GPG that this is one area which will make a material difference to the current pay gap, however while the number of females in the category is improving, it will take time for individuals to progress along the incremental scales in order to reduce the GPG.

-We note the positive impact of progression and promotion since 2017 on career progression for women in STEMM in particular, resulting in increase in the number of female staff from Lecturer Below the Bar (LBB) to Established Professor (EP) with the number of female staff at EP increasing from 9% in 2017 to 12% in 2022 and the number of PP increasing from 14% to 31% in the same period.
-The percentage female increase at SL from 34% to 42% is particularly encouraging and will expand the pool of women eligible for promotion in the future.
+We note the positive impact of progression and promotion since 2017 on career progression for women in STEMM in particular, resulting in increases in the number of female staff from Lecturer Below the Bar (LBB) to Established Professor (EP) with the number of female staff at EP increasing from 9% in 2017 to 21% in 2023 and the number of PP increasing from 14% to 33% in the same period.
+The percentage female increase at SL from 34% to 45% is particularly encouraging and will expand the pool of women eligible for promotion in the future.
 This progress has been made as a result of efforts both at an institutional and School level with schools having implemented actions to increase the number of academic women via the GEAP and Athena SWAN activity.

 As a result of our focus on gender equality we have recognised the need to develop and implement a suite of new policies to enable equality and inclusiveness.
+Section 5.3 below outlines some of the most relevant initiatives to date.